RussCoder/djvujs/library/README.md

   I think so.
 - `tests` - a directory containing tests, which are run in a browser.

-There are the following npm commands that may be run:
+There are the following pnpm commands that may be run:

 - `start` - starts a local static server and runs a rollup watch command, which build the library and rebuild it on each change.
 Also, on each change of the bundle or a file from `js` folder, the server sends a message to a client script